Case study: CITYWATER – Benchmarking water protection in cities

 project information

 CITYWATER – Benchmarking water protection in cities was a three year project (2012-2015) that worked for improving the state of coastal waters in the Baltic Sea.
-It focused on concrete water protection measures at the local level, with an emphasis on the role of cities and municipalities.
+It focused on concrete water protection measures at the local level, with an emphasis on the role of cities and municipalities.description

 The overall objective of the CITYWATER – Benchmarking water protection in cities project was to implement and facilitate environmentally relevant and cost-beneficiary voluntary water protection measures in cities and municipalities in the Baltic Sea Region in order to improve the state of coastal waters.
 The project further aimed at changing working procedures by increasing environmental communication and knowledge in cities and municipalities in the Baltic Sea Region in order to ensure continuous work for water quality improvement in local waters.
 The project was based on the Baltic Sea Challenge initiative which was used as a demonstration basis for implementation of the project.
 The project consisted of three entities of actions.
 The first entity, B. Implementation actions, contained action B.1) demonstrating and spreading the Baltic Sea Challenge initiative as well as strengthening the Baltic Sea Challenge network, B.2) measures to improve the environmental communication and ways to find more efficient tools to communicate the valuable voluntary water protection work that was being done by the project beneficiaries and B.3) implementation of storm water solutions, where the aim was to construct nature-based storm water handling solutions, in Finland and Estonia.
 The second entity of actions, C. Monitoring the impact of the project actions, contained action C.1) assessment of the environmental impact and the benefit-cost ratio of different water protection measures on local level, and action C.2) a toolbox, where all the experience, knowledge and the lessons learned from the project actions and the Baltic Sea Challenge in general was complied.
 The third entity consists of D. Communication and dissemination actions, disseminating the project activities and results and promoting the project as well and E. Project management and monitoring, aimed at facilitating the achievements of general project activities and aims.
-Some specifics of the project’s entities include:
+Some specifics of the project’s entities include:- Demonstration of the Baltic Sea Challenge network: CITYWATER worked in close cooperation with the Baltic Sea Challenge network.
+The objective was to promote and facilitate water protection work and to demonstrate the Baltic Sea Challenge by spreading good examples in the Baltic Sea region.

-• Environmental communication in the Baltic States: two surveys were conducted among both citizens and municipalities in Estonia, Latvia and Lithuania in order to explore the dominant attitudes and knowledge about water protection, especially on the local level.
+- Environmental communication in the Baltic States: two surveys were conducted among both citizens and municipalities in Estonia, Latvia and Lithuania in order to explore the dominant attitudes and knowledge about water protection, especially on the local level.

-• Storm water constructions in Helsinki, Tallinn and Turku: sustainable storm water solutions in each partner city Helsinki (biofiltration), Tallinn (reconstruction of a water course) and Turku (planning of a residential storm water wetland) were planned and implemented.
+- Storm water constructions in Helsinki, Tallinn and Turku: sustainable storm water solutions in each partner city Helsinki (biofiltration), Tallinn (reconstruction of a water course) and Turku (planning of a residential storm water wetland) were planned and implemented.

-• Cost-benefit analysis of reducing eutrophication: focuses on assessing the role of local actors (cities and municipalities) working in saving the Baltic Sea and consists of five case studies representing differing water protection measures implemented by the municipalities within the Baltic Sea catchment area: centralising of municipal wastewater treatment to Luotsinmäki WWTP in Pori, an investment in new aerators in Liepaja WWTP, reception of sewage waters from ships in the Port of Helsinki, a constructed stormwater wetland in Lahti and agricultural buffer zones in the city of Turku.
+- Cost-benefit analysis of reducing eutrophication: focuses on assessing the role of local actors (cities and municipalities) working in saving the Baltic Sea and consists of five case studies representing differing water protection measures implemented by the municipalities within the Baltic Sea catchment area: centralising of municipal wastewater treatment to Luotsinmäki WWTP in Pori, an investment in new aerators in Liepaja WWTP, reception of sewage waters from ships in the Port of Helsinki, a constructed stormwater wetland in Lahti and agricultural buffer zones in the city of Turku.
 The analysis was able to reveal all the costs and benefits associated with the measure for its entire lifespan, thus supporting lo¬cal actors in decision-making considering favourable measures.

-• Toolbox of water protection measures in cities: The Tools for water protection web page (a web-based toolbox designed for professionals and experts who do concrete work, strategic planning or make decisions on water protection in cities, municipalities, companies, NGOs or other organisations, www.waterprotectiontools.net web page) compiles all results in order to support the implementation of water protection activities at the local level in municipalities, associations, companies and other organisations.
+- Toolbox of water protection measures in cities: The Tools for water protection web page (a web-based toolbox designed for professionals and experts who do concrete work, strategic planning or make decisions on water protection in cities, municipalities, companies, NGOs or other organisations, www.waterprotectiontools.net web page) compiles all results in order to support the implementation of water protection activities at the local level in municipalities, associations, companies and other organisations.
 In addition, it can be found background information and tools and examples and practical tips on water protection measures implemented, as well as “The Bank of actions”, a map full of inspiring and useful examples of practical water protection actions.

-• Dissemination of project results: includes both communicating progress of specific project actions and spreading general project information.
+- Dissemination of project results: includes both communicating progress of specific project actions and spreading general project information.

 B.1: To increase commitment for saving the sea: Promote and facilitate voluntary water protection work through demonstrating the Baltic Sea Challenge (BSC) by spreading good examples in the Baltic Sea Region.